 Crowle, S., 2003.
 The Design and evaluation of the specification framework for user interface design.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: